The Gulag Archipelago: Reception and impact

 Beginning in 2009, Russian schools issued the book as required reading.
 Russian president Vladimir Putin called the book "much-needed", while the Russian Ministry of Education said that the book showed "vital historical and cultural heritage on the course of 20th-century domestic history."
 Arseny Roginsky, the then head of the human-rights organization Memorial, welcomed Putin's backing for the Solzhenitsyn textbook.
+Solzhenitsyn’s widow created the abridged version for Russian high-school students, including an introduction about the nature of Solzhenitsyn's "experiment in literary investigation."

-Natalya Reshetovskaya described her ex-husband's book as "folklore", telling a newspaper in 1974 that she felt the book was "not in fact the life of the country and not even the life of the camps but the folklore of the camps."
+The author’s first wife Natalya Reshetovskaya described her ex-husband's book as "folklore", telling a newspaper in 1974 that she felt the book was "not in fact the life of the country and not even the life of the camps but the folklore of the camps."
 In her 1974 memoir, Reshetovskaya wrote that Solzhenitsyn did not consider the novel to be "historical research, or scientific research", and stated that the significance of the novel had been "overestimated and wrongly appraised."
-Reshetovskaya created an abridged version for Russian high-school students, including an introduction about the nature of Solzhenitsyn's "experiment in literary investigation."
 Her books were published by the Novosti Press, a state-run media founded by the USSR Council of People's Commissars and the Communist Party Central Committee.
 Her editor there was Konstantin Semyonov, and he became her third husband.